HetRL: Efficient Reinforcement Learning for LLMs in Heterogeneous Environments: Scheduling in

+\end{scriptsize} where $\epsilon$ controls the clipping range, and updates the value function via a mean-squared error loss.

+From the above formulation of PPO, we observe that the training process can be decomposed into multiple computation stages with well-defined dependencies.
+Additionally, a synchronous variant of PPO enforces an iteration-level barrier: the actor generation of the next iteration cannot begin until the training of the current iteration completes.
+We therefore model synchronous PPO as a computational graph $\mathbf{G}$ formed by a set of task-level computational graphs $\{\mathbf{G}^t\}_{t=1}^6$, where actor generation ($\mathbf{G}^1$) is followed by reward, reference, and critic inference ($\mathbf{G}^2$--$\mathbf{G}^4$) in parallel, before actor and critic training ($\mathbf{G}^5$ and $\mathbf{G}^6$).

+\textbf{Cost model for synchronous PPO.} We adopt a compact convention and overload the notation: $C$ denotes both the cost model and its evaluated cost under the current inputs.
+We now present a concrete instantiation of $C$ for PPO:

-\end{small} where $C^{1:6}(\cdot)$ denote the cost model of actor generation, reward inference, reference inference, critic inference, critic training, and actor training, respectively. $\Phi(\cdot)$ aggregates the costs of tasks without dependencies and is defined as: \begin{small}
+where $C^t$ denotes the cost associated with the $t$-th task ($\mathbf{G}^t$) for $t \in \{1,\dots,6\}$, corresponding to actor generation, reward inference, reference inference, critic inference, actor training, and critic training, respectively. $\Phi$ aggregates the costs of tasks without dependencies and is defined as:

-\end{small} where the coefficient $\eta$ parameterizes the level of task parallelism (0: sequential; 1: fully parallel; else: partial).
-The cost model of the $t$-th task is given by: \begin{small}
+where the coefficient $\eta$ parameterizes the level of task parallelism (0: sequential; 1: fully parallel; else: partial).
+The cost model of the $t$-th task is given by: